npxhuy/MERFISH_probeDesign/scripts/# NEW Pipeline of analysis.md

 # 2. Download data of microbes.
 The number of classified speices with the threshold of 10 are 153.
 Using [Datasets command-line tools](https://www.ncbi.nlm.nih.gov/datasets/docs/v2/download-and-install/) to download the FASTA and GTF file of the microbes.

 The downloaded data is annotated, has a complete assembly level, comes from the RefSeq source, and is the latest assembly version.
-Some species have not been unclassified at species level yet so we exclude them.
 In the end we have 97 species left.

 Summary:
 - Input: a list of classified microbes